ZeD4805/inels-hacs/README.md

 # inels-hacs-temp
-Temporary repository of iNELS to mqtt for german fair purposes
+Temporary repository of iNELS to mqtt for development purposes